cskang0121/bank-of-america-code-to-connect-2023-ficc-hackathon/README.md

 5. You should see the phrase "Hello World!".

 ## User Manuals For Our Applications
-1. After running both frontend and backend applications (and after clicking "Next->" on the first page), user should be able to see the following:
+1. After running both frontend and backend applications (and after clicking "Next->" on the first page), admin user should be able to see the following:

 <img width="1680" alt="Screenshot 2023-05-11 at 4 55 25 PM" src="https://github.com/roystonlek/codetoconnectf7/assets/79074359/3c9e8471-e465-45fa-ab66-166a6ba59a68">

-2. The admin user is able to input the Currency and Tenor values of choice via text input in order to retrieve the corresponding data.
+2. The admin user is able to input the "Currency" and "Tenor" values of choice via text input in order to retrieve the corresponding data.
 (Note: we allowed free text input as we did not have a comprehensive list of all possible inputs)
 3. From top to bottom, the graphs display the Ask - (minus) Bid, Bid, and Ask values for the admin user to observe.
 The graph is updated in REAL-TIME.
 4. The table fixed to the bottom of the page displays the table showing the output for the given (Currency, Tenor) key.
-The table is updated in REAL-TIME (scroll to the bottom).
+The table is updated in REAL-TIME (scroll to the bottom to view the entire table).